philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 This neutral SNP list is then used to run all downstream analyses in ANGSD to evaluate how selection may have impacted genetic diversity and population structure results.
 See the "Downstream analysis in ANGSD" section of the README to run these analyses.
 The following statistical analyses in R are run for both the 1.78 million SNP output files and the 1.3 million neutral SNP output files.

+Scripts are found in the Scripts directory and intermediate files in the Files directory unless otherwise noted.

 ## Generating PCA plots using the pca.R and pca_neutral.R scripts